danielkinguk/sarah/RISE/README.md

 There are two files:
 * [Motivation](https://github.com/danielkinguk/sarah/blob/main/RISE/motivation.md) : This material should be read first as it contains some discussion and background that helps establish the purpose of a Proposed Research Group.
 * [Charter](https://github.com/danielkinguk/sarah/blob/main/RISE/charter.md) : This **early draft** of a charter is a stake in the ground.
 It is intended to provide a starting point for discussions of what a charter might look like.

+## Discussion
+You can discuss this work further on the SARAH mailing list